 Dear College Graduate,

 Congratulations!
 You did it.
 You now have a fancy piece of paper saying you are skilled in your college major.
 For the past twenty years you’ve been in school to prepare you for your life ahead.
 You’re moving from a world where failure is punished, creativity is often limited, and all that really matters is the grades you get on a test or paper.
 You’ve learned to navigate this environment successfully if you’ve made it this far.

 You will now be entering into a world of unknowns.
 A world where you can’t get by on intelligence alone.
 To become successful, you’ll need to take calculated risks, learn from failures, build effective relationships, and thrive in a world where the exact path isn’t laid out for you.

 I remember being in your situation.
 It can be terrifying.
 I graduated without any professional internships or other relatable experience.
-Getting interviews weren’t usually a problem.
+Getting interviews wasn’t usually a problem.
 However, there was always that awkward moment when the interviewer started asking about my relatable experience.
 Without any experience I stumbled through the responses and the interview often ended shortly thereafter.

 After many frustrating interviews that didn’t go as planned, I decided to go to graduate school where I was fortunate to get a professional internship.
 Having a professional internship on my resume closed the gap and allowed me to find an entry level position at a great organization after graduating.

 Now I’m here to share with you my money advice for recent college graduates.
 I know more individuals are graduating from college later in life.
 However, for the sake of this article, let’s assume we’re speaking to the traditional college graduate.
 A person in their early-to-mid 20s who has just started or is interviewing for their first “real” job.
 For individuals in this situation, you have one huge advantage on your side.
 TIME.
 Below is my advice.